nodeftpd/nodeftpd/README.markdown

 ## Filesystem Abstraction

-Filesystem makes it possible to create an FTP server which interacts directly with a database rather than the actual filesystem.
+Filesystem abstraction makes it possible to create an FTP server which interacts directly with a database rather than the actual filesystem.